wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/3-user-registration.md

 ### Create Invitation

-**Create Invitation** is a unique invitation code that is generated when an **Invitation** record is created.
-The **Invitation** record can be created manually by selecting the **New** command on the **Invitations** view or by using the **Create Invitation** command on a contact record.
+**Create Invitation** is a unique invitation code that is generated when an **Invitation** row is created.
+The **Invitation** row can be created manually by selecting the **New** command on the **Invitations** view or by using the **Create Invitation** command on a contact row.
 For more information, see [Create invitations from the Portal Management app](/power-apps/maker/portals/configure/invite-contacts?azure-portal=true#create-invitations-from-portal-management-app).

 ### Redeem Invitation

 When the contact receives the email invitation and follows the URL, they are directed to the **Redeem Invitation** tab of the **Sign In** page.

 On this page, they can select the **I have an existing account** option, which opens some automation opportunities where the existing portal users can be sent an invitation code.
-After the code has been accepted and an existing account is used, you can run a workflow that could, for example, grant user access to some protected content.
+After the code has been accepted and an existing account is used, you can run a workflow that could, for example, grant user access to additional protected content.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of redeem invitation from an account.](../media/redeem-invitation.png)](../media/redeem-invitation.png#lightbox)